 Features Of Constitution

-|Is there a constitution?3||No, but law functions in its place|
+|Is there a constitution?3||no, but law functions in its place|

-|Does the constitution provide for freedom of religion?3||Yes, the law does in place of a constitution|
+|Does the constitution provide for freedom of religion?3||no, but law functions in its place|

-Constitution Excerpts (clauses that reference religion)4
+Constitution Excerpts (clauses that reference religion)3

-Basic Law: The Knesset
+Basic Law, Knesset (1958)

 The following shall not be candidates for the Knesset: